 Remember when the world felt full of magic?
-In this story Sandra, MPS founder Kudzi Marufu, early childhood education instructor Justin West, and Afghan Society founder Gulmakai Sarvar share their happy memories of childhood, and the value of engaging play for children and adults.
+In this story I talk to MPS founder Kudzi Marufu, early childhood education instructor Justin West, and Afghan Society founder Gulmakai Sarvar about their happy memories of childhood, and the value of engaging in play.

 When Gulmakai Sarvar was a child in Kabul, she didn’t have the money to buy expensive new kites (a national past time in Afghanistan).
 Instead, her and her friends spent many days collecting debris–sticks, plastic bags, string–to make their own.

 Now in her 50s, Sarvar leads the Afghan Society of Halifax, where she plans public cultural events, like kite-making.
 “Children are happy to make their own toys by themselves,” she says.
 “It’s very interesting for them.”
 She notes that two years in a row, her kite-making workshop was one of the most popular activities at public events.
 The children seem to enjoy making something out of what, at first, looks like nothing.